Jets QB Aaron Rodgers activated from IR as next step in rehab. He won’t play again until next season

 Rodgers said Tuesday he would try to ramp things up this week if the Jets remained in contention, but now without a timetable, “obviously we can be as smart as we need to be.”

-Meanwhile, quarterback Zach Wilson remains in the concussion protocol but is improving, according to Saleh.
+Meanwhile, quarterback Zach Wilson remains in the concussion protocol and didn’t participate in the walkthrough but is improving, according to Saleh.
 If Wilson can’t play Sunday, Trevor Siemian would start in his place.
 Brett Rypien also is on the roster.

+“At this point in my career, especially, any chance I get to play is awesome,” the 31-year-old said.
+“If it happens, I’ll be ready.
+If not, hoping Zach’s coming back if he feels all right.”

+NOTES: FB Nick Bawden, who has one of the Jets’ four touchdown runs this season, was released to make room on the roster for Rodgers. … DL John Franklin-Myers (hip) also didn’t practice during the walkthrough.

 AP NFL: https://apnews.com/hub/NFL